mitodl/mit_lti_flask_sample/docs/tutorial.rst

     setup_edX_fullstack.rst

-Use the LTI sample to a course
+Use the LTI sample in a course
 ******************************

 In edX Studio, navigate to ``?????`` and enter these